Client contracts implementation logic

 addTrustedAddresses(uint64[] _chainId, uint[] _trusterAddress)

-To initialize the transfer you need to call the transfer initialization method:
+To initialize the transfer event you need to call the transfer initialization method:

 Examples of transfer initialization: